 Changing paradigms in work and occupation patterns also lead to obesity epidemics.
-As the human race transitioned from the agricultural to industrial and currently digital age, our mode of working changed from hard labor in open fields to sedentary jobs in front of the computer.
+As the human race transitioned from the agricultural to industrial and currently digital age, our mode of working changed from

 This has drastically cut down our physical activity as we spend more time sitting.
 Work environment that requires long hours of sitting, directly impacts obesity.
 While most professions require computer work, it is also imperative to factor in adequate breaks and some physical activity if we have to deal with obesity and manage optimal weight.